livetrails/targetj/README.md

 ## What are targets?

-Targets provide a unified, autonomous approach for managing passive variables and methods, mimicking the behavior of live cells in living beings.
-They largely manage themselves autonomously, with various callbacks available to adjust for changes.
+Targets provide a unified, autonomous approach for managing passive variables and methods, offering a unified solution for animations, controlling program flow, loading data from external APIs, handling user events, and more.
+They mimic the behavior of living cells, autonomously managing themselves with various callbacks available to adapt to changes.

 For variables, targets enhance functionality by giving them the ability to iterate in steps until they reach the specified value, rather rather than being immediately assigned their values.
 They can introduce pauses between iterations and offer callbacks to monitor progress, track the progress of other variables, and manage their life cycles accordingly.